 Dr Nikki Moodie is a Gomeroi woman, born in Gunnedah, NSW and raised in Toowoomba, Queensland.
-She is a Senior Lecturer in Indigenous Studies in Sociology in the Faculty of Arts at the University of Melbourne.
+She is co-Director of the ISRC and a Senior Lecturer in Indigenous Studies and Sociology in the Faculty of Arts.
 Nikki has been widely recognised in the sociology of education, receiving the 2017 Betty Watts Indigenous Researcher Award from the Australian Association for Research in Education, and 2018 Best Paper in the Asia-Pacific Journal of Teacher Education.
-She is an Editor of the Critical Race & Whiteness Studies journal, and on the Editorial Board of Health Sociology Review.

 - Associate Professor Juliet Rogers

 Juliet Rogers is an Associate Professor in Criminology in the School of Political Sciences at the University of Melbourne.
 She specialises in the study of trauma, specifically its psychological, legal and political manifestations and effects.
 From 2012-16 she was an Australian Research Council DECRA fellow examining the ‘Quality of Remorse’ after periods of political and military conflict in Australia, Northern Ireland and South Africa.
 Prior to her academic career she was a youth worker, manager and trauma therapist.
 She holds an ongoing Visiting Fellowship at the University of Bologna, TRaMe center for the study of trauma.
 She published widely in the field of law, trauma and conflict.
 In 2013 she published Law’s Cut on the Body of Human Rights: Female Circumcision, Torture and Sacred Flesh and is finalising a monograph on The Quality of Remorse.